 If our homes are a reflection of our lives, then the new year is a time to embrace change and transformation.
 This winter, we’re pulling inspiration from the past, the future, the natural, and the ethereal to create spaces that feel uniquely our own while embracing new trends and ideas.

-Whether you’re refreshing your space with a few statement pieces or exploring a full redesign, we hope this season’s Trend Report inspires you to add color and style to your space in ways that feel personal to you, empowering you to become your own classic.
+Whether you’re refreshing your space with a few statement pieces or exploring a full redesign, we hope the Winter Trend Report inspires you to add color and style to your space in ways that feel personal to you, empowering you to become your own classic.

 Color of the Season: Vining Ivy